sriramdasbalaji/VSTS-DevOps-Labs/whitesource/readme.md

 ## Overview

+<a href="https://www.whitesourcesoftware.com/"  target =_blank>WhiteSource </a> is the leader in continuous open source software security and compliance management.
+WhiteSource integrates into your build process, no matter your programming languages, build tools, or development environments.
+It works automatically, continuously, and silently in the background, checking the security, licensing, and quality of your open source components against WhiteSource constantly-updated deﬁnitive database of open source repositories

+WhiteSource provides WhiteSource Bolt, a lightweight open source security and management solution developed specifically for integration with Microsoft's Visual Studio Team Services (and TFS).
+It works per project and does not offer real-time alter capabilities like the **Full platform** offering which is generally recommended for larger development teams wanting to automate their open source management throughout the entire software development lifecycle (from the repositories to post-deployment stages) and across all projects and products.

-This lab shows how you can use <a href="https://www.whitesourcesoftware.com/"  target =_blank>WhiteSource</a> with VSTS to automatically detect and alerts on vulnerable open source components, outdated libraries, and licenses compliance issues in your code.
+This lab shows how you can use **WhiteSource Bolt with VSTS** to automatically detect and alerts on vulnerable open source components, outdated libraries, and licenses compliance issues in your code.
 We will be using WebGoat, a deliberately insecure web application maintained by OWASP designed to teach web application security lessons.

 Team Services integration with WhiteSource Bolt will enable you to: